 Start or end the day by creating an aromatherapy ritual to ground yourself.

-Diffuse a few drops of one of the suggested root oils for at least five minutes before practicing a simple grounding meditation.
+Diffuse a few drops of vetiver for at least five minutes before practicing a simple grounding meditation.

 By diffusing a specific essential oil with your meditation practice, you are creating a scent memory.
 After a short period of time, you will begin to associate the scent with a sense of nourishing groundedness.

 There are many grounding meditation exercises available on the internet.
 Here is a beautiful guided meditation by Linda Hall:

 Wishing you a fall season that is filled with ease.